benhirsch24/villm/README.md

 # ViLLM: A minimal LLM interface in Vim

 This is meant to be a super minimal interface to LLMs from Vim.
+It uses [Simonw's LLM](https://llm.datasette.io/en/stable/index.html) program to interface with LLMs as that is already a great tool to talk to multiple LLMs.

 I often don't want a detailed autocomplete from LLMs when I code but they do add some value.
 Sometimes I just want to chat with it a bit, or there's some